Getting attention for your business is 100x easier today than it was several decades ago.

 According to SEO experts at Loganix, “Link building refers to the process of creating links back to your website on other sites.
 Link quality and relevance is a major factor in the Domain Authority (DA) of your site.”

-Having low authority can hurt your credibility, or prevent you from ranking on search engines at all.
+Having low authority can hurt your Google expertise, or prevent you from ranking on search engines at all.
+So use online services to collect and analyze data for your link-building campaigns, such as Serpstat, to immediately weed out low-quality sites.

 But rather than going around and asking sites to link to your page, you focus on creating high-quality content that’s worth linking to.